 Millet Grits Ingredients

 What is millet?
-Millet is a naturally gluten-free, cereal grain.
-Similiar to sorgham, it is high in protein, fiber, and other nutrients.
+Millet is a naturally gluten-free cereal grain.
+Similar to sorgham, it is high in protein, fiber, and other nutrients.

 In addition to millet, the ingredients for this savory bowl are quite minimal.
 Here are the major items you will need: